TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/javascript/uplink/_index.md

 }
 ```

-Let's assume that the end device observed an event and performed some measurements.
+For example, the end device observed an event and performed some measurements.
 The end device transmitted the following binary payload: `0C B2 04 80 F7 AE` (hex encoded) on FPort 4.
 The Base64 equivalent of that binary payload is `DLIEgPeu` and the JavaScript byte array is `[ 12, 178, 4, 128, 247, 174 ]`.
 This is all the same, just a different representation.

 The uplink decoder gets the JavaScript byte array of the binary payload and FPort as input. {{% tts %}} sets `frm_payload` to the Base64 representation of the binary payload, and `decoded_payload` to the output `data` of the uplink decoder.
 If there are warnings, they are set in `decoded_payload_warnings`.